-Our minds are faulty, but what’s even worst; bad at recognizing our own faults.
-Fortunately we have given names to many of our faults in reasoning, in the hopes that it will make it easier to recognize them.
+Our minds are faulty, but what’s even worse; bad at recognizing our own faults.
+Fortunately we have given names to many of our faults in reasoning, in the hope that it will make it easier to recognize them.

 However, not many people are interested in their faults in reasoning.
 Again, if somebody tells you he isn’t interested in fallacies, move on; it will be quite unlikely that you will be able to show him when his reasoning is faulty.